A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Representation

-At the top of the stack, the application layer defines the high-level program or algorithm behavior that serves as the input workload to \name, i.e., the root node.
-The possible dependencies in the workload are not expanded yet; generating a system-specific dependency graph is the goal in the software layer.
-Note that there could exist multiple workloads simultaneously in one graph.
+\minisection{\circled{1} Application:} At the top of the stack, the application layer represents a user-defined specification of the high-level program or algorithm that serves as the input workload to \name, highlighted as the \textit{blue} root event.
+By leaving the application layer user-defined, \name extends easily to emerging applications without requiring a fixed compiler flow or pre-existing software stack.